tiayyba/CYT180_Lab7/index.md

 2. Preprocess → remove or adjust outliers
 3. EDA again → verify the effect
 4. Preprocess → scale features
-5. EDA again → check distribution changes

 It’s an iterative loop, not a single pass.

 ----

 ## Section 1 — Import Libraries & Load Dataset
 Before cleaning, analyzing, or modeling, confirm the dataset loads correctly, columns appear as expected, and no immediate formatting issues exist.
 This prevents downstream errors and saves time.
-Lets set up your Python environment and load the dataset to begin preprocessing and EDA.
+Let's set up your Python environment and load the dataset to begin preprocessing and EDA.

 ```python
 import pandas as pd